Celine2703/Dictionary/README.md

     ./dictionary

-NB : you don't need to put any arguments after.
+NB : you don't need to put any argument after.

 A menu will be printed, you can follow it to navigate through the program.
 MENU :